Mira Potkonen

 Mira Marjut Johanna Potkonen (née Miettinen, born 17 November 1980) is a Finnish lightweight boxer.
-She won a bronze medal in the 60 kg category at the 2016 AIBA Women's World Boxing Championships and the 2016 Summer Olympics, the latter being Finland's only medal at the games.
+She won a bronze medal in the 60 kg category at the 2016 AIBA Women's World Boxing Championships and the 2016 Summer Olympics, the latter being Finland's only medal at the 2016 Games.

 Career

 2016 Summer Olympics

 In the second round of competition, the quarterfinals, of lightweight boxing at the 2016 Summer Olympics in August 2016, Potkonen defeated the 2012 Olympic gold medalist in the event, Katie Taylor and advanced to the next round of competition, the semifinals.
 By the end of competition, Potkonen won the bronze medal in the event.
 It was the only medal for Finland at the 2016 Summer Olympics in any sport, and the first medal in boxing for the country at an Olympic Games since the 1992 Summer Olympics.

 2020 Summer Olympics

 Ahead of the 2020 Summer Olympics, company Gracenote released its medal count predictions for the year's Olympic Games including a prediction that Potkonen would win the silver medal in lightweight boxing.
-At the 2020 European Boxing Olympic Qualification Tournament, Potkonen lost to Caroline Dubois in the first round of competition and did not qualify for the 2020 Olympic Games.
-She qualified to 2020 Olympic Games based on ranking.
+At the 2020 European Boxing Olympic Qualification Tournament, Potkonen lost to Caroline Dubois in the first round of competition and did not directly qualify for the 2020 Olympic Games.
+However she qualified for the 2020 Olympic Games based on ranking.
+In the Olympics, which took place in 2021 due to COVID-19, Potkonen beat Maïva Hamadouche, Oh Yeon-ji and Esra Yıldız to guarantee a bronze medal.
+In the semi finals Potkonen lost to Beatriz Ferreira which meant Potkonen got a bronze medal.